- Details

 - Category: Jazz News

 Limerick Jazz will host Young Irish Jazz Musician 2024 in University Concert Hall, Limerick on the evening of Sunday 17th November 2024.
 Finalists will perform with a professional house band before an expert panel of judges and a live audience.
+The final starts at 7.30pm and tickets are €10.00.

 Young Irish Jazz Musician is a showcase for the best of emerging jazz talent across the island of Ireland.
 At the inaugural 2022 event the award went to pianist Nils Kavanagh from Sligo.
 Nils has gone on to a national tour and was Young Artist in Residence at the Sligo Jazz Festival in 2023.
+Limerick Jazz is delighted to announce that world renowned Limerick musician and composer Bill Whelan has agreed to adjudicate the event again.

 - Details